Escrow Agent Definition

 An escrow agent can be defined as an individual or a company that is probably better termed as trusted third-party that holds a document or an asset for the first party in order to deliver it to beneficiary or second party, within a stipulated time period or as soon as the event mentioned in the escrow agreement takes place.

-An escrow agent acts as a neutral middleman that is charged with the responsibility of maintaining the escrow account.
-It is also responsible for overseeing the overall escrow process for the purpose of ensuring that all the conditions of the sales are duly met.
+An escrow agent acts as a neutral middleman that is charged with the responsibility of maintaining the escrow accountEscrow AccountThe escrow account is a temporary account held by a third party on behalf of two parties in a transaction.
+It reduces the risk of failing to oblige the transaction by either of the parties.
+It operates until a transaction is completed and all the conditions are met..
+It is also responsible for overseeing the overall escrow process to ensure that all the conditions of the sales are duly met.
 Duties include:

 - Preparation of escrow instructions

 - Acting as a neutral intermediary between the parties involved in a transaction

 - ProrationProrationProration is a specific corporate action taken in merger or acquisition, share buyback or stock split.
 In this, the company offers the shareholders the option to select between cash and equity payout.
 Based on that, the available stocks are proportionately distributed among them to satisfy the shareholder demand. of taxes, insurance, interest, and rents

 - Procurement of purchase funds from the customers

 - Receiving the loan funds from the customers’ lender